trnglina/posts/posts/didnt-i-say-to-make-my-abilities-average-in-the-next-life-review/index.md

 Noukin is a comedy through and through---and if you don't find the first couple of episodes funny, there's nothing more this show can offer you.
 If you do, however, it's an enjoyable ride.
 (If you're familiar with anime, you might recognise the director Oota Masahiko; this show is pretty similar to his other comedies.)
 The characters are likeable (if generally shallow and clichéd), its visuals are pretty (if not exactly beautiful), and it has most of the typical isekai trappings.

-_Didn’t I say to make my abilities average in the next life?! is known as Watashi, nouryoku wa heikinchi de tte itta yo ne! in Japanese, and is often shorted to Noukin._
+_Didn’t I Say to Make My Abilities Average in the Next Life?! is known as Watashi, nouryoku wa heikinchi de tte itta yo ne! in Japanese, and is often shorted to Noukin._